1

 to fail.
 The formal scientific community feeds the media the

-establishment model, and the media amplify the message, while the
+establishment model, and the media then amplify the message, while the

 Steady State is largely ignored.
 And worse, it is sometimes treated as